 Fibreglass or Graphite?

 The majority of modern rods are made from fibreglass, graphite, or a combination of the two.
 Whilst both have been used by anglers for many years, fibreglass rods have been around for longer.
-Fiberglass and graphite rods are both good options, but they also possess slightly different properties which make them different and lend themselves for different types of fishing.
-Graphite rods are generally more expensive than fibreglass rods of the same quality, but an excellent fiberglass rod will cost much more than a cheap graphite rod.
+Fibreglass and graphite rods are both good options, but they also possess slightly different properties which make them different and lend themselves for different types of fishing.
+Graphite rods are generally more expensive than fibreglass rods of the same quality, but an excellent fibreglass rod will cost much more than a cheap graphite rod.

 How are fishing rods made?

 Fishing rods are produced through a process which involves wrapping a very thin sheet of graphite/fibreglass fibres around a tapered dowel.
 These fibres extend for the length of the rod and the sheet is then held together by glue.
 A number of layers of these fibre sheets are required to make the complete rod.
 Once enough have been wrapped around, a coating is applied to give the rod a smooth texture.
 The dowel is then removed, hollowing out the rod in the process, the remaining product is known as a rod blank.

 As you would expect, the stiffer the fibres the stiffer the rod and including more fibres will result in a strong, but heavy rod.
 Compared to fibreglass, graphite is generally stiffer and lighter so it makes a stiff, light rod but it is also more brittle than a fibreglass rod.
 Higher-quality rods are crafted from a very stiff, thin wall of fibres, this means that they’re light and sensitive, but are also brittle and prone to breaking.
 When picking a rod you often need to compromise on these various characteristics.